rpy2/rpy2/doc/source/porting-to-rpy2.rst

 conversion of '.' in R variable names into '_' for the Python variable name.

+The documentation in Section :ref:`robjects-packages` gives more details.

 Parameter names in function call
 ---------------------------------

-By default, R fucntion exposed will have a safe translation of their parameter names attempted ('.' will become '_')
+By default, R functions exposed will have a safe translation of their named parameters attempted ('.' will become '_').
+Section :ref:`robjects-functions` should be checked for details.

 Missing values
 ---------------

 R has a built-in concept of *missing values*, and of types for missing values.
-This now better integrated into rpy2
+This now better integrated into rpy2 (see Section :ref:`missing_values`)

-:ref:`missing_values`

 Graphics
 --------

-The combined use of namespaces for R packages (see above), and of custom representation of few specific R libraries is making the generation of graphics (even) easier.
+The combined use of namespaces for R packages (see above), and of custom representation of few specific R libraries is making the generation of graphics (even) easier (see Section :ref:`graphics`).

-:ref:`graphics`